zwalden/zwalden/README.md

 #### Responsibilities:
 * Led team of developers in agile and software development life cycle workflows
 * Developed and maintained high availability microservice architecture for a loyalty incentives platform
-* Developed and maintained a private package repository for SDKs with semantic versioning
+* Developed and maintained private package repositories for SDKs with semantic versioning
 * Integrated with financial services (banks, card processors, check processors, gift card fulfillment)
 * Regularly performed code reviews for co-workers
 * Established continuous integration and deployment through Jenkins with automated build scripts that ran unit tests, static analysis on code, and deployed to QA, stage, and production based on triggers directed from management for over 100 projects